What Happens When A House Is Condemned? A Guide To Condemned Houses

 Sell with a Local Real Estate Agent

-Listing with a realtor isn’t a bad idea since they will be hands-on with the sale of your condemned property.
-Your agent should handle most of the selling process, and he or she may already have a buyer in mind that’s looking for a teardown or a housing project.
+Listing with real estate agents isn’t a bad idea since they will be hands-on with the sale of your condemned property.
+Your agent should handle most of the selling process, and he or she may already have a buyer in mind who’s looking for a teardown or a housing project.
 But more than likely, you will have a hard time selling if you plan to list the property as-is.
 Most buyers aren’t looking for fixer-uppers, let alone a home that’s been condemned.
-So your house may be on the market for a while until the perfect buyer comes along.
+So your house may be on the market until the perfect buyer comes along.

 A cheaper selling strategy is to sell by owner.
-Most homeowners looking to sell entertain listing FSBO because it’s cheaper than listing with an agent.
-However, everything that an agent would be in charge of will now be your responsibility.
-Here is a list of things you’ll need to do to sell a condemned home by owner in Tennessee.
+Most homeowners looking to learn how to sell a house without a realtor entertain listing FSBO because it’s cheaper than listing with an agent.
+However, everything the agent would be in charge of will now be your responsibility.
+Here is a list of things you’ll need to do to sell a condemned home by an owner in Tennessee:

 • Figure out if you’re going to make repairs or sell as-is